 Connecticut residents may not have to go far to start a degree program or finish their education.
 Connecticut State Colleges & Universities (CSCU) include 12 community colleges that feature low tuition rates, comprehensive degree programs and vibrant campuses.

-Although vocational training is offered at these institutions, they provide more than technical degrees and certificate programs.
+Although vocational training is offered at two-year schools, they provide more than technical degrees and certificate programs.
 The best community colleges in Connecticut are also a top choice for those planning to earn a bachelor's degree.
 Instead of paying higher tuition rates for four years at a university, money savvy students can earn a transfer degree at the top Connecticut community colleges.
 This allows them to complete their general education requirements at a lower cost.

 Community colleges are also an attractive option for those seeking a flexible learning environment.
 These schools may operate as online colleges or offer night and weekend classes.
 Keep reading to learn more about why you should consider the top community colleges in Connecticut for your education.